africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/The Gift - 12 Lessons to save your life - Edith Eger.md

 ---
-{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/the-gift-12-lessons-to-save-your-life-edith-eger/","title":"(In progress) The Gift - 12 Lessons to save your life -","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/the-gift-12-lessons-to-save-your-life-edith-eger/","title":"(In progress) The Gift - 12 Lessons to save your life -"}
 ---

 ---